Andrew Shue: Soccer

 During his time in Zimbabwe, Shue played for Bulawayo Highlanders.
 That season, the Highlanders won both Zimbabwe Premier Soccer League and CBZ Cup titles.
 At the time, Shue was the only white player in the Zimbabwe Premier Soccer League.
 In September 1993, he played one game with Los Angeles United of the Continental Indoor Soccer League.
-In July 1994, he played two games for Anaheim Splash.
+In July 1994, he played two games for the Anaheim Splash.
 In 1996, while still on Melrose Place, Shue played for the Los Angeles Galaxy of Major League Soccer, recording one assist in five games.
 He spent the entire 1997 season on injured reserve.

 Entrepreneur

 Along with his childhood best friend Michael Sanchez, Shue co-founded DoSomething.
 He now sits on the board of directors.

-In 2006 Shue and Sanchez co-founded the social networking website CafeMom.
+In 2006, Shue and Sanchez co-founded the social networking website CafeMom.
 Lead investors are Highland Capital Partners and Draper Fisher Jurvetson.
 The site used to provide an online community for moms to connect and share advice and ideas.
 CafeMom's community forums were shut down at 5:00 pm EST on May 24, 2018.
 The company cited high advertising costs as the reason for the shutdown.
 The CafeMom is now a family of companies, including blog The Stir, Baby Name Wizard and popular Latina site MamasLatinas.

 Shue co-hosted the podcast "Mad Life" with his mother-in-law, Joan Robach, and comedian Chuck Nice.

 Personal life

 Shue married floral designer Jennifer Hageney in 1994.
 They have three sons.
 They divorced in 2008.

 In 2010, Shue married Good Morning America co-anchor and ABC News correspondent Amy Robach.
 She has two daughters from a previous marriage.
-It was reported he and Robach separated in August 2022 due to Robach’s affair with T. J. Holmes.
+It was reported he and Robach separated in August 2022 due to Robach's affair with T. J. Holmes.
+The divorce was reportedly finalized in March 2023.